When did ferns evolve?

-The first ferns – the first plants that had leaves – evolved from plants that were more like moss.
-Ferns evolved about 360 million years ago, during the Carboniferous era.
 Like moss, most ferns grow in places where there is plenty of water: usually near the banks of streams.
+When they first evolved, all plants had to live near water.
 But eventually some ferns were able to figure out how to live in dry places too.

 Many ferns had underground stems, like mushrooms.
 Ferns also had roots like the roots of trees or flowers, so they could pull food in from the dirt through their roots.
 Having leaves gave the ferns a much broader surface to collect sunlight for photosynthesis.
 This gave the ferns a big advantage over earlier plants like moss.